 Pay equity has become a hot-button issue for U.S. employers across all industries.
 The number of pay discrimination claims against employers—as well as multimillion-dollar settlements—has seen an uptick, thanks to increased attention to workplace gender equity issues in light of high-profile social and traditional media reports about disparities at many of the largest and most well-known companies, the #MeToo movement, increasingly robust pay equity laws and regulations, foreign jurisdiction pay data reporting requirements, administrative agency enforcement actions, and pending equal pay legislation.
 Progressively, employers are being forced to become more transparent with regard to employee pay in hiring, recruiting, and setting wage rates generally.
-But similar to, and as an extension of, the international movements against sexual harassment and assault, company missteps on pay equity can result in damage to company brand and reputation, loss of shareholder value, and diminished employee engagement and retention.
+But similar to, and as an extension of, the international movements against sexual harassment and assault, company missteps on pay equity can result in damage to a company's brand and reputation, loss of shareholder value, and diminished employee engagement and retention.
 Further, the rapidly changing legal landscape in multiple jurisdictions can make compliance and risk mitigation more difficult.

 Why You Need Our Pay Equity Team